-Marmon Mok partnering with Exigo Architects were selected by the City of El Paso’s Library and Parks & Recreation Department to design three unique facilities: Alameda Recreational Center & Library, Chamizal Recreational Center & Library, and the Lomaland Recreational Center as part of their 2012 Quality of Life Bond.
+Marmon Mok, partnering with Exigo Architects, was selected by the City of El Paso’s Library and Parks & Recreation Department to design three unique facilities: Alameda Recreational Center & Library, Chamizal Recreational Center & Library, and the Lomaland Recreational Center as part of their 2012 Quality of Life Bond.
 All three facilities are of similar size with the same programmatic requirements, except for Lomaland which will not support a Library.
 When completed the facilities are to provide their respective communities with new services for years to come.

 Covered Parking Lot